 Start cooking.
 Use the recipes you’ve gathered and get cooking.
 One way to be HealthiHER when cooking is using less oil.
 You can substitute oil for broth which actually ends up making your food even more flavorful.
 For example when sautéing broccoli, instead of adding oil to the pan, add about 1/4 cup of vegetable broth along with minced garlic and use this to sauté the broccoli.

-I believe nutrition is more about your behaviors and habits than what you eat.
-Here’s the thing many of us don’t eat mindfully.
+To me, nutrition is more about your behaviors and habits than what you eat.
+Here’s the thing: many of us don’t eat mindfully.
 Instead we grab a bag of chips and binge watch (and eat 👀) the latest show on Netflix.
 This type of mindless eating behavior causes us to consume empty calories that we likely wouldn’t have otherwise consumed.

-Instead begin to focus on more mindful behaviors, even outside of eating.
+Instead we can shift to a HealthiHER behavior by focusing on more mindful eating patterns.
 Things like brushing your teeth may become so second nature that we aren’t mindful.
 Begin to train your brain when you first wake up to notice the seemingly small habits you have.
-Becoming more aware of these behaviors and habits will begin to help you make a positive shift towards your health goals.
+Becoming more aware of these behaviors and habits can help you make a positive shift towards your health goals.

-But if you ever notice yourself falling back into behaviors and habits which aren’t aligned with your health goals here’s an action plan to help you get back on track:
+But if you ever notice yourself falling back into behaviors and habits which aren’t aligned with your health goals – believe me it happens to the best of us – here’s an action plan to help you get back on track:

 - Become more aware.
 Knowing what you did is important so you can understand how to change to the habit.